How to Negotiate Salary for Your Next Career Move

 Be confident & concise

-Simply saying that you are ambitious, hardworking, and aspire-driven person may not be enough to create an appealing appeal.
-So put forward clear statistics about how your previous positions made a significant difference to companies or how important are certain qualities that can benefit an organization.
+Simply saying that you are ambitious, hardworking, and goal-oriented might not be enough to make an appealing appeal.
+It is important to present clear and precise data about how your previous positions made a distinction in businesses or how important are certain qualities that help an organisation.

 Practice active listening